 A man was taken into custody following an incident that forced the evacuation of Pierce College in Woodland Hills on Friday.

-Several squad cars and a helicopter were sent to the scene, which involved the West Valley Occupation Center across from the college, Venegas said.
+Several squad cars and a helicopter were sent to the scene, which involved the West Valley Occupation Center across from the college, Vanegas said.

-The police activity was not taking place on the campus of Pierce College, according to Venegas.
+The police activity was not taking place on the campus of Pierce College, according to Vanegas.

 Due to the nearby police activity, the college was evacuated, according to a post on the school’s Facebook page.